ThatCatDev/Kaimu/docs/src/content/docs/guides/google-auth.md

 ---
 title: Setting up Google Auth
-description: Configure Google as an OIDC provider for Pulse
+description: Configure Google as an OIDC provider for Kaimu
 ---

-This guide walks through setting up Google as an authentication provider for Pulse.
+This guide walks through setting up Google as an authentication provider for Kaimu.

 ## Prerequisites